maikelthedev/maikeldotuk.github.io/pages/cv.md

 #### Break: During this break obtained the 1st of Baccalaureate in Social Sciences.

 ### Estate Agency Coordinator
+<small><span style="color:orange">How did I find it?</span> I carpeted my hometown with my CV, I went one by one to all the places I could imagine that might need people and hand delivered my CV.</small>

 *An American Estate Agency whose name ends in 21* .
 April 2005 to August 2006.
 Spain
 - Matching properties to clients and passing this data on request to the estate agents.
 - Finding areas in which the agency had no properties and sending the agents there to find some.